COVID-19: HMRC support

 In normal circumstances, discussing matters of tax is rarely any business owner’s favourite subject.
-However, over the next few months, HMRC will be the single largest source of support available to businesses and the self-employed as all parties continue to feel the impact of coronavirus and a lockdown on movement in the UK.
+However, since March 2020 HMRC has been the single largest source of support available to businesses and the self-employed as coronavirus has impacted the UK economy.

-So what are the options to do so?
+So what are the options in place now?

-For any VAT which was due before 20 March 2020, PAYE/NIC or corporation tax HMRC is offering support through its existing TTP arrangement scheme.
+If you missed this deadline or have any other VAT, PAYE/NIC or corporation tax liabilities, HMRC is offering support through its existing Time To Pay (TTP) arrangement scheme.

-Should you miss a payment or expect to have challenges meeting your next payment, contact the HMRC’s helpline on 0800 0159 559.
+Should you miss a payment or expect to have challenges meeting your next payment, contact the HMRC helpline on 0300 200 3835.